spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 The [Spectro Cloud Terraform](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) provider enables you to create and manage Palette resources in a codified manner by leveraging Infrastructure as Code (IaC).
 There are many reasons why you would want to utilize IaC.
 A few reasons worth highlighting are: the ability to automate infrastructure, improve collaboration related to infrastructure changes, self-document infrastructure through codification, and track all infrastructure in a single source of truth.

-If you need to become more familiar with Terraform, check out the [Why Terraform](https://developer.hashicorp.com/terraform/intro) explanation from HashiCorp.
+If you need to become more familiar with Terraform, check out the [Terraform explanation from HashiCorp](https://developer.hashicorp.com/terraform/intro).

 <br />